PavelStefanov/NoteBar/README.md

 ## Usage

-To run NoteBar execute in console
+To run NoteBar execute in powershell

 ```powershell
 notebar